cstraessner/SupportArticles-docs/support/windows-server/networking/negotiate-session-setup-tree-connect-fails.md

 - `[STATUS_ACCESS_DENIED]`

   Verify that the disk and folder that are used by the share exists and is accessible.
+  Also,  verify  that  the account you are using is  a  admin user  on the SMB server machine in case  the error is  returned  for attempts to access a built-in admin share.
+ Access Denied can also be returned from TREE CONNECT for non-ACL related reasons such as:

+    -  When the TREE CONNECT request is not signed and/or encrypted as per server / session / dialect-wide signing / encryption requirements
+    -  When an anonymous user attempts to use a NULL session to access a share that is not in the NullSessionShares list
+    -  When a client that doesn’t support encryption tries to access a share that requires SMB Encryption

 If you're using SMBv3 or later, check whether the server and the share require encryption, but the client doesn't support encryption.
 To do this, take the following actions:

 - Check the server by running the following cmdlet.